Casper, Wyoming’s Top 7

 2. Touch History

-Independence Rock was an important landmark for westward bound pioneers.
-Countless names of pioneers and Native Americans alike are carved into the awe-inspiring rock.
+Independence Rock was an important landmark for west-bound pioneers.
+Countless names are carved into the awe-inspiring rock, which is now a designated State Historic Site.

 “There’s great story telling [at the center],” says Shawn Houck, a longtime Casper resident.
 “Today, our city is traversed by recreation trails.”